-- 1. The student must request to re-do the assignment or examination within one week following return of the assignment or examination - 2.
-Re-teaching and make-up work will occur before or after school - 3.
-The student will receive a maximum score of 70 on any assignment or examination to be made up
+- 1. The student must request an alternative opportunity within one week following return of the assignment. - 2.
+Successful completion of re-teach review activity. - 3.
+The student can earn a maximum score of 70 on a re-assessment.

 Student Transfers - If a student transfers into the school from a school that uses letter grades, use the following conversion chart to assign grades: